-In 2013, member companies sent more than 1000 volunteers overseas on International Corporate Volunteer programs.
+In 2013, member companies sent more than 1000 volunteers overseas on Global Pro Bono programs.

 Members represent leading companies in ICT, Health, Finance, Agriculture, Consumer Products, Transportation, and Chemicals.

-ICV Programs range from 1 week to 6 months in duration, span across 5 continents, and provide a diverse set of services.
+ICV Programs range from one week to six months in duration, span across five continents, and provide a diverse set of services.

 ICV Leadership Council Members